What is conjugal partner sponsorship?

 Additional documents that may be required

-• Statements of a joint bank account
+• Joint bank account statements.

-• Shared rental receipts
+• Shared expenses.

 Keep in mind that the information above such as photos and letters will not be returned.
 Other documents like marriage certificates and passports are usually returned.
 Make sure all the copies you send are certified.
 Do not send original certificates.